One piece wrapped in tin-foil

 Product life in sealed packing

-Pinetta “the wife” – Sweet Goat’s Blue Cheese
+Pino “the Husband” – Hard Goat’s Blue Cheese

-In 2013 and 2015 he won the QUALITY AWARD at national dairy contest INFINITI BLU, dedicated to blue cheese that is held every year in Gorgonzola.
+In 2014 he obtained the QUALITY AWARD, while in 2015 was awarded the prize of EXCELLENCE in the national dairy contest INFINITI BLU, dedicated to blue cheese that is held every year in Gorgonzola.

-Ingredients: pasteurised goat MILK, live milk enzymes, rennet, salt and penicillium glaucum yeast.
+Ingredients: pasteurised goat MILK, live milk enzymes, rennet, salt and penicillium roqueforti yeast.